 Put the oiled muffin pans in the oven for 10 minutes.
 By then they should be absolutely smoking hot.
 That's what you want.
 If you don't see smoke rising from them if you open the door to peek, leave them a minute or two longer.

 - You need to work very quickly now.
 Make sure your jug of batter is right next to you as you open the oven.
 Very quickly, but very carefully, remove the muffin pan from the oven, making sure to close the door to keep the heat in.

 In a long, thin stream, pour the batter into the hot oil in each well of the pan.
 You need to fill them nearly to the top.
 The oil will rise above the batter (that's what makes gives you the bowl shape puddings).
 Stop pouring once the oil is just about level with the rim of the well.
 You need to do this really quickly because you need to keep the heat in the pan for the puddings to work well.
 As soon as the wells are all full, put the pan right back into the oven and shut the door quickly.
 You should get 6 to 8 Yorkshire Puddings from the batter.

 - Cook the puddings for at least 30 minutes, but maybe up to 35 or 40 minutes until really golden and crispy and until the insides have dried out to your liking.
 I like them a little gooey inside and 30 minutes will get them there.
-If you prefer them drying let them cook a little longer.
+If you prefer them a little dryer, turn the oven down and let them cook a little longer.
 Do not open the oven door, not even for a quick peek until you are past 25 minutes of cooking.